27 New Online Shopping Statistics for 2024

 In PwC’s 2022 survey of online shoppers from 25 different countries, 72% of Vietnamese shoppers say they “always or very often” buy eco-friendly or sustainable products.
 That puts Vietnam at the top of the list and well above the global average of 42%.

-90% of shoppers believe they can find better deals online than in-store (Ibotta)
+9 in 10 shoppers think they can find better deals online than in-store (Ibotta)

 Getting the best deal on a purchase is an important factor when deciding where to shop.
 9-in-10 shoppers think the best deals are online.
 In fact, only 5% of shoppers want to ask salespeople about in-store deals.